-The Indian capital city, at times, can indeed get a bit overwhelming and unnerving to handle.
+The capital of India, at times, can indeed get a bit overwhelming and unnerving to handle.
 The maddening chaos, dense neighborhoods, vast crowds, mind-boggling art heritage and monuments coupled with a haze of pollution, can all eventually get to even the bravest of souls.
 Hence a quick break/detour from the city always works like a charm- and you return refreshed, rejuvenated and re-energized ready to take on the Delhi with new vigor.
 Check this compilation of excursions that you can make in a day or two.
 Enjoy!

 1) Agra, Uttar Pradesh